festim-dev/V-V-report/report/verification/mms/simple_transient.md

 ## Comparison with exact solution

-We compare the solution with the exact solution at times {glue:}`milestones`
+We compare the solution with the exact solution at times {glue:}`milestones` in seconds, with the exact solutions on the left and the computed on the right

 ```{code-cell} ipython3
 :tags: [hide-input]